 The Yaris iA is the product of a partnership between Toyota and Mazda; it’s essentially a re-trimmed version of the current-generation Mazda 2 sedan, which isn’t being sold in the U.S.

 WHAT IS IT?

 Also unconventional is the generous list of standard equipment.
 Despite its rebranding as a Toyota, the iA sticks to its previous Scion-style simplified model lineup, with no trim levels or factory options other than transmission choice and dealer-installed accessories.
-Among the Yaris iA’s unexpected standard features are a rearview camera, automatic climate control, cruise control, keyless entry with push-button start, 7-inch multimedia touchscreen, voice recognition, connected services (including Aha, Pandora, and Stitcher), and a low-speed pre-collision system.
+Among the Yaris iA’s unexpected standard features are automatic climate control, cruise control, keyless entry with push-button start, 7-inch multimedia touchscreen, voice recognition, connected services (including Aha, Pandora, and Stitcher), and a low-speed pre-collision system.
 That last item is a forward-collision warning and mitigation feature that works at speeds below 18 mph; it can apply the brakes automatically to avoid or mitigate a front-end impact.

 The lone engine is a 1.5-liter 4-cylinder that puts out 106 horsepower.
 The Yaris iA is no ball of fire, but it’s on par with most subcompact contenders.
 Plus, its Mazda-sourced architecture and tidy dimensions mean that the Yaris iA is quite nimble and entertaining on twisty roads.

 The Yaris iA’s EPA fuel-economy estimates are admirable.
 It’s rated at 30 mpg city/39 highway with the 6-speed manual transmission, and 32 city/40 highway with the 6-speed automatic.
 In Consumer Guide® testing, an iA with the automatic averaged 35.3 in 65-percent city driving, and an iA with the manual averaged an impressive 41.8 mpg in 55-percent highway driving.